fantoine/vagrant-provision-centos6.6/README.md

 Copy `<project>/vagrant/Vagrantfile.dist` to `<project>/Vagrantfile` then edit it.

-You can change several settings at the top of the file.
+You can change several common settings at the top of the file.
-**It's not advised to edit the rest of the file, unless you know what you do.**
+You can also update the rest of the file but at your own risks.

 Options:
 - **ip_address** *(required)* : The VM ip address